.png)

 What is the basic marketing suite on Wix?

-Choose the standard marketing suite if you need customizable forms, marketing automations, and higher email volume.
+The differences are that the standard marketing suite has the additions of customizable forms, marketing automations, and higher email volume.
 It’s included with the Core and Business plans and supports growing businesses that rely on customer engagement.
-The basic suite is only suitable for testing or low-traffic personal sites.

 Does Wix take a percentage of sales?